amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 ## Localhost development

 As we are just parsing the url, crumbs on a localhost environement will reflect the development folder architecture.
 This will not be reflected on a live site.
+For example: `Home > Www > Wordpress > My awesome post` in localhost will result in `Home > My awesome post` on a live website.

 ## Watch it, Star it, Fork it !